twl8n/machine/README.md

 #### machine

+* x test.clj change to hash of seq of seq where key is edge name and seqs are states for that edge.

+* + test.clj munge strings to functions (or symbols) at parse time or leave them as strings and munge-eval at runtime

+* test

 * + make traverse return a map with fres, final state, etc. so the calling code can always determine what happened

 * fres depleted when not in wait is an error, and the machine should halt or something.